cBioPortal/cbioportal/portal/src/main/resources/content/faqs.markdown

 # How do I get updates on new portal developments and new data sets?

-You may want to subscribe to our low-traffic [news mailing list](http://groups.google.com/group/cbioportal-news) or follow us on [Twitter](https://twitter.com/cbioportal).
+Please subscribe to our low-traffic [news mailing list](http://groups.google.com/group/cbioportal-news) or follow us on [Twitter](https://twitter.com/cbioportal).

 # What if I have other questions / comments?

 Please contact us at [cbioportal@googlegroups.com](mailto:cbioportal@googlegroups.com).
-Previous discussions about cBioPortal are also available on the [user discussion mailing list](http://groups.google.com/group/cbioportal).
+Previous discussions about cBioPortal are available on the [user discussion mailing list](http://groups.google.com/group/cbioportal).